BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 15/12/2018
 ---
 Today I've been on a little eve (ofc. after studies).
 It was organized by my friends from church.
 I had cool time with super people and ate good food! :)

+16/12/2018
+---
+"Snow is fallin', all around me...".
+Ohh, it's beautiful outside!
+I think there is no words to describe this, I just simply love the weather like this :).

+17/12/2018
+---
+It was really hard day to focus on work.
+I stayed at home so I worked from there and it was so difficult ... like never before.
+I think I may need a few days off to reset my brain.

+18/12/2018
+---
+I had really great talk with my roommate.
+We were talking very long (as on my standards).
+Besides that it was a good day :)

+19/12/2018
+---
+It was a normal day.
+I worked from 7 to 15.
+After work I back home, ate something, did workout and started writing engineering work.
+Today I went sleep faster than usual because I was tired.
+In general the day was ok :)

+20/12/2018
+---
+Today I was at a company eve party.
+It was good to talk to people from work and meet them in a different way.
+I'm not a party person so I haven't stayed long, but I'm officialy glad I went there.
+Great people and good food :)!

+21/12/2018
+---
+I've been waiting for it so long...
+It's finally free weekend!!
+I finished work today at 14 and drove back home.
+In the evening I went to the swimming pool with my cousins.
+It was a good relax.

+22/12/2018
+---
+I was at my private hairdresser today and after that we went to the swimming pool.
+It was a good Saturday.
+I rested a little ;).